Komal15agarwal/Digital-System-Verification-using-system-verilog/README.md

 - <b>Dynamic Casting:</b> Dynamic casting is used to cast the assigned values to the variables that might not be ordinarily valid.
 The $cast is the system method.
 #### Data Hiding and Encapsulation
 Data encapsulation is a mechanism that combines class properties and methods.
 Data hiding is a mechanism to hide class members within the class.
 They are not accessible outside of class scope.
 This avoids class member modification outside the class scope and its misuse.
 By default, all class members are accessible with class handles in SystemVerilog.
 To restrict access, access qualifiers are used.
+#### Randomization
+Randomization is a process of producing random values of the mentioned data type.

+As SystemVerilog also deals with objects, the $random method from Verilog is not sufficient for randomizing an object.<br>
+<b>Need for Randomization</b><br>
+As per the increasing complexity of the design, there are high chances to have more bugs in the design when it is written for the first time.
+To verify DUT thoroughly, a verification engineer needs to provide many stimuli.
+There can be multiple cross combinations of variables in a real system.
+So, it is not possible practically to write directed cases to verify every possible combination.
+So, it is very much required to have randomization in the verification testbench.
 # Lab Exercise
 ### LAB 1: Introduction to function,Task and System verilog threads
 - We learnt about the function,task and fork join.